Master of Science in Mathematics

 How Much do Mathematics Graduates Make?

-The median annual salary for computer and information research scientists, such as data scientists, was nearly $120,000 in May 2018, according to the U.S. Bureau of Labor Statistics.
+The median annual salary for computer and information research scientists, such as an actuary is over $100,000 in 2021, according to the U.S. Bureau of Labor Statistics.

 Why Study Mathematics at Tarleton?